 For example, we may choose to challenge the manner in which the evidence was gathered by law enforcement.
 This can include striving to show that a search was illegal as there was no warrant and the defendant did not offer his or her consent to the search.
 Another situation may involve a police officer stopping and searching your vehicle without probable cause.

 Even when facing overwhelming evidence, our attorneys have been able to show that law enforcement conduct was illegal and therefore the evidence was considered inadmissible.
 Specifically pertaining to unlawful disposition of firearms, we may also strive to show that the weapons were never sold, transported, manufactured, etc. as claimed by the state.
 Whatever the circumstances may be, our attorneys will attack your case from every angle with the end goal of having your charges reduced or outright dismissed.

-Contact our Woodland Park Illegal Disposition of a Firearm Attorneys Today
+Contact our Little Falls Illegal Disposition of a Firearm Attorneys Today

-At The Law Office of Del Sardo & Montanari, we believe in taking a personal approach with our New Jersey clients in towns including Woodland Park, Wayne, Paterson, Clifton, West Milford, Little Falls and the greater Passaic County region.
-We understand that such serious criminal allegations are life altering events, and treat each client with the empathy and respect they deserve.
+At The Montanari Law Group, we believe in taking a personal approach with our New Jersey clients in towns including Woodland Park, Wayne, Paterson, Clifton, West Milford, Little Falls, and the greater Passaic County region.
+We understand that such serious criminal allegations are life-altering events, and treat each client with the empathy and respect they deserve.
 At the end of the day, our job is to protect the legal freedoms of our clients, and we will use our extensive experience and intimate knowledge of New Jersey Criminal Law to seek to have your unlawful disposition of a firearm charges lowered or dropped.

-Contact us online or through our Woodland Park offices by calling (973) 233-4396 today to speak with a member of our legal defense team in a free and confidential consultation regarding your unlawful disposition of a firearm charges.
+Contact us online or through our Litle Falls offices by calling (973) 233-4396 today to speak with a member of our legal defense team in a free and confidential consultation regarding your unlawful disposition of a firearm charges.